 It works fine.

-Lean back and take a little break
+Recline and take a little break

-A few times, I specifically checked how comfortably the tilt mechanism works.
+A few times I specifically checked how comfortably the tilt mechanism works.

 To be honest, it's quite possible to doze off in the chair.